d0lim/functional-javascript/README.md

 Learning from inflearn lecture

 ## Requirements
 You need parcel to run server with HTML
+You need nodemon for running js files